 Can I use two WiFi extenders at once?

-Yes, but it’s not always recommended.
-Chaining extenders (connecting one extender to another) can significantly degrade performance and increase latency.
-If you need to cover a very large area, a mesh system is a more efficient and reliable solution.
+Yes, but chaining extenders (connecting one extender to another) is generally not recommended as it can significantly degrade performance and increase latency.
+For very large areas requiring extensive coverage, a mesh WiFi system is a more efficient and reliable solution.

 Your Path to Flawless WiFi